shelvia-w/SMI-DNN/README.md

 # Sliced Mutual Information for Deep Neural Network Analysis

-This repository studies deep neural networks through **Sliced Mutual Information (SMI)**, a projection-based mutual-information measure for analyzing learned representations, label information, and training dynamics.

-This is the official code repository for the paper **"Using Sliced Mutual Information to Study Memorization and Generalization in Deep Neural Networks"**.
+This is the code repository for the paper **"Using Sliced Mutual Information to Study Memorization and Generalization in Deep Neural Networks (DNNs)"** published in AISTATS 2023z .

 The current codebase focuses on reproducible Python experiments for:

-- **Layer-wise representation analysis:** tracking how MI/SMI changes across hidden layers and training epochs.
+- **Layer-wise representation analysis:** tracking how SMI changes across hidden layers and training epochs.
-- **Generalization diagnostics:** comparing SMI with train/test behavior under dropout, label noise, and batch-normalization sweeps.
 - **Memorization under label noise:** measuring how clean and corrupted labels shape learned representations.
+- **Generalization diagnostics:** comparing SMI with generalization gap under dropout, label noise, and batch-normalization sweeps.

 ## Research Questions

 This project is organized around three practical questions:

-1. How does MI/SMI between representations and labels evolve across depth and training time?
+1. How does SMI between representations and labels evolve across depth and epochs?
-2. Can SMI separate useful label structure from memorized noise?
-3. How do regularization choices such as dropout and batch normalization affect information captured in hidden layers?
+2. Is SMI informative for characterizing memorization behavior in DNNs?
+3. Can SMI serve as a predictor of the generalization gap in DNNs?

 ## Repository Structure